VEckardt/Report_AssignedRolesbyProject/README.md

 ## Notes
 - This is my first report where I am using Integrity Beans to create an administrative report.
 The interesting thing is that this just works (almost).
 The beauty is that the performance is amazingly fast, because the Beans are already loaded into the memory (I am talking about the Beans that are usually only used by triggers).
 - Unfortunately, I had to add another local VBS script to catch the current user, haven't found a better way to do this: A report don't know which user has executed it ;(
-- If you drop the project parameter completely from the jsp link, then you will see all projects where the user has access to, and which role(s) he has in that projects
+- If you drop the project parameter completely from the jsp link, then you will see all projects where the user has any dynamic group assigned to, and which role(s) he has in that projects
 - You can sort the output by clicking at the green table headers (thanks to sorttable.js)
 - I can't get the description for the groups, because the IntegrityBean don't has that information ;(
 - In the JSP script a default User ID must be set.
 I was hoping to find a way to get the User ID dynamically, but I had no success.
 Use the command "im users --fields=id,name" to get a valid ID from a system user who can view group details.
 This can be a user who is often also an integration account with admin read rights.